sebastienmira/makemore/README.md

 Diagnostic tools to check if NN is alright.
 Different statistics explored such as the activation and gradient distribution, update to data ratio...

 Results somehow similar but more consistent and optimized.

+## makemore-WaveNet

+A wavenet along the lines of [WaveNet 2016 from DeepMind ](https://arxiv.org/abs/1609.03499).